 Repeat these steps 10 to 15 times or until your furry companion is routinely nudging the bell every time you say “touch.”

-The majority of dogs will, in order to sniff it out, immediately move towards the bell.
+The majority of dogs will, in order to sniff it out, immediately move toward the bell.
 But, treat scent/musk can always be rubbed on to make the item more appealing.

 The clicker or “yes!” exclamation serves as a “marker” to tell him or her that he/she has done the right thing – and the treat is the reward.